Basic Brioche Bread Recipe

 Tips for Success:

-- Check your yeast: if you haven’t used your yeast in a while and don’t know it is still active, dissolve the yeast in warm water with a teaspoon of sugar and leave in a room place for about 5-10 minutes.
+- Check your yeast: if you haven’t used your yeast in a while and don’t know it is still active, dissolve the yeast in a little bit of warm water with a teaspoon of sugar and leave to proof or puff up for about 5-10 minutes.
 If it gets bubbly and puffy, use it.
 If not, do not even attempt the recipe until you get unexpired yeast.

 - Use Canadian or bread flour if available.
-The increased protein content of these flours is best for yeast-based baked goods.
+The increased protein/gluten content of these flours is best for yeast-based baked goods.

 - Use Red Star Platinum yeast.
 This yeast is very forgiving and will provide phenomenal results even if you’re a novice baker.
 If you try it once, you’ll never go back to any other, just like I haven’t.
 It is more expensive than other yeast, but only about 1$ per batch, so not too bad.

 - Make sure to knead the brioche dough until it looks very smooth and doesn’t stick to the sides of the bowl as it spins around.
+This is a sign that gluten is well developed.
 If it doesn’t look smooth, just continue mixing and it will!